U.S. Route 95 in Nevada

-U.S. Route 95 (US 95) is a major U.S. highway traversing the U.S. state of Nevada from north to south directly through Las Vegas and providing connections to both Carson City (via US 50) and Reno (via Interstate 80).
+U.S. Route 95 (US 95) is a major U.S. highway traversing the U.S. state of Nevada from north to south directly through Las Vegas and providing connections to both Carson City (via US 50 in Silver Springs, Nevada area only) and Reno (via Interstate 80 in Fernley, Nevada only or U.S. 95A north to U.S. 50 west to I-580/U.S. 395 north in Carson City, Nevada area only).
 US 95 is cosigned with Interstate 80 for 95 mi between Winnemucca and a junction 32 miles north of Fallon before heading north into Oregon at McDermitt.
 At 646.71 mi, it is the longest highway in Nevada.

 Along much of its course through Nevada, US 95 has signs designating it as the Veterans Memorial Highway.
 A portion of the route in Las Vegas northwest of downtown is also called the Oran K. Gragson Freeway, named for Las Vegas mayor Oran K. Gragson who advocated for construction of that portion of freeway in the 1960s.

 Route description

 U.S. Route 95 enters Nevada in Palm Gardens and heads north towards Railroad Pass, where it meets Interstate 11 and US 93.

 The three routes are then co-signed in the Las Vegas Valley and east of Henderson, I-11 is co-signed with US 93/95 for its entire route around the eastern Las Vegas Valley.

 I-11 continues through a Spaghetti junction known as the Henderson Spaghetti Bowl or Hender-Bender interchange of Interstate 215 and SR 564.

 The freeway then heads west into Downtown Las Vegas, where it intersects Interstate 15.
 At the Spaghetti Bowl interchange, US 93 follows I-15 northbound.

 From I-15 to Elkhorn Road, I-11 and US 95 have HOV lanes that are currently enforced by both LVMPD (aka Metro) and NSP (formerly NHP).

 I-11 and US 95 head west, then north at an interchange with Summerlin Parkway (SR 613) over Rainbow Boulevard.
 Eventually, the freeway passes through the Centennial Bowl with the Las Vegas Beltway (CC 215) in the northwest at Centennial Hills where I-11 currently ends at Kyle Canyon Road (SR 157) and Sunstone Parkway.

 The freeway portion then currently ends at Corn Creek Road, northwest of the Las Vegas Valley and then it becomes a brief four-lane divided highway.

 US 95 exits Clark County and heads into eastern Nye County for 107 miles.
 The four-lane divided highway currently ends past the Mercury interchange.